s7chak/soccerhours_phase2_flask/README.md

 In order to run code locally follow, below steps:

-Install components from requirements.txt
+Install components from requirements.txt.

-Create database in mysql called 'soccerhoursdb'
+Create database in mysql called 'soccerhoursdb'.

 Run DB Dump sql script in database.

 Assumption is that there will be one admin user before any other user is created, accordingly change the insert for that user with your name.

 Run flask command for running website locally.

+Initial admin credentials : username=s7chak, pass:admin123

+App Engine instance deployed at : http://footyhours.appspot.com/